Explore the Best Online RN to MSN Degrees with Financial Aid

 Review Award Letters

-You will receive an award letter if you are selected to receive financial assistance.
-Take time to carefully review award letters and the important information included, such as the amount of assistance offered and the terms and conditions associated with the aid.
-Evaluating these award letters can help prospective MSN students make informed decisions about financial aid and any associated debt.
+Award letters provide the details on any financial assistance you’re awarded.
+Carefully review the information in these documents, which includes the amount of assistance offered and the terms and conditions associated with it.
+Evaluate each award to help you make informed decisions about financial aid and any associated debt.

 Back to top